Azure/apim-landing-zone-accelerator/scenarios/workload-genai/README.md

 | [Managing spikes with PAYG](./capabilities/manage-spikes-with-payg/README.md) | Manage spikes in traffic by routing traffic to PAYG endpoints when a PTU is out of capacity. |
 | [Adaptive rate limiting](./capabilities/rate-limiting/README.md) | Dynamically adjust rate-limits applied to different workloads|
 | [Tracking token usage](./capabilities/usage-tracking//README.md) | Record the token consumption for usage tracking and attribution|

+@prasann - please add pre-requisites with respect to azure open ai instances provisioning and general pre-reqs as well. can we also mention that this repo will be updated with the latest features after Build.